Alfred Ajdarević

-Alfred Agim Ajdarević (born 20 June 1998) is a Kosovo Albanian professional footballer who plays as a midfielder.
+Alfred Ajdarević (born 20 June 1998) is a Swedish professional footballer who plays as a midfielder for FC Rosengård 1917.

 Early life

-Alfred was born in Sweden, to Kosovar-Albanian parents with origin from Medveđa, where they moved like family from Pristina, Kosovo to Sweden in 1992.
-The family real name was Hajdari but since his father played in Yugoslav league they switched it to "Ajdarević".
+Alfred was born in Sweden, with origin from Medveđa, Serbia.
+Later, his family moved to Sweden in 1992.
+Albanian sources claim that the family real surname was Hajdari but since his father played in Yugoslav league they switched it to "Ajdarević".
 His father Agim Ajdarević was a member of FK Spartak Subotica in the Yugoslav First League in the 1980s and 1990s, and later when Agim moved to Sweden in 1992, he signed with Falkenbergs FF.
 His elder brother Astrit was also part of Falkenbergs FF such as their father and also started youth career at Rinia IF.
 His other elder brother, Arben is also a footballer.

 Club career

 Early career

 Ajdarević started his youth career at Rinia IF from where he moved at Falkenbergs FF.
 Then on 5 July 2016 he signed with Örebro SK joining his elder brother Astrit Ajdarević.